The Corporate Tax Planning Law Review: Mexico

 10 See Articles 4A and 4-B ITL.

-13 Non-binding criteria 4/ISR/NV, provided within Annex 3 of the General miscellaneous tax provisions published on 28 December 2019 in the Official Gazette.
+13 Non-binding criteria 4/ISR/NV are outlined in Annex 3 of the general miscellaneous tax provisions published on 28 December 2019 in the Official Gazette.